Trial set for Iowa teen accused of teacher's beating death

 The judge also set a hearing date for Nov.
 2 in Fairfield for Miller.
 His attorney is seeking to keep jurors from hearing certain evidence police gathered during their investigation.

-The judge earlier had moved Goodale’s trial about 80 miles (128 kilometers) east from Fairfield to Davenport.
+The judge earlier had moved Goodale’s trial about 80 miles east from Fairfield to Davenport.
 It is set to begin Dec.
 5.

 Both teens will be tried as adults.
 In Iowa the penalty for a first-degree murder conviction is life in prison.
 However, Iowa Supreme Court rulings require juveniles convicted of even the most serious crimes to be given a chance for parole.